connormeaton/connormeaton.github.io/_posts/2021-01-20-where-is-nuance-going.md

 -	I understand why people violently stormed the capitol.
 I also understand why those who partook are gullible, criminal, misguided and anti-patriotic.
 -	I understand why people voted for Trump.
 I also understand why people voted for Biden.
 -	I understand the practical and symbolic drive for gun ownership.
 I also understand the importance of limiting their use.
 -	I understand the importance of supporting as many immigrants and refugees as we can.
-I also understand the need for restrictionism.
+I also understand arguments for restrictionism.
 -	I understand why we need governments to protect us and regulate us.
 I also understand the inefficacy of most government institutions.

 ### SOCIAL